Close

 Instead of a positive pregnancy test, 8 DPO test might be negative.
 If the results of the test are negative, then take the pregnancy test again after a few more days or after your missed period.
 You could also go to the clinic to get a urine or blood test to confirm your pregnancy.

-Although 8 DPO is mostly considered as the first milestone of pregnancy, test results might not always be positive.
+Although 8 DPO is mostly considered the first milestone of pregnancy, test results might not always be positive.
 If you are planning on becoming a mother, look out for these changes in your body.
 There is no need to get disheartened if you do not experience any of these signs because sometimes, you might still be pregnant.
 To get more accurate results, you can always go to the doctor.

 If you are trying to calculate eight days past ovulation (8 DPO), this may get a bit difficult, but not impossible, if you are having regular cycles.

-For a 30 days menstrual cycle, you must add two days to the count you get after calculating the number between the first day of your last cycle and the day you took the test.
+For a 30-days menstrual cycle, you must add two days to the count you get after calculating the number between the first day of your last cycle and the day you took the test.
 Now, after calculating the number, subtract 14 days from it.

 Even if it is possible for the body to produce hCG by the 8 DPO, it may not be sufficient to confirm a standard at-home pregnancy test.